indiepopart/jhipster-terraform-azure/README.md

 terraform apply main.tfplan
 ```

-The complete resources provisioning will take while.
+The complete provisioning of all resources will take while.
 Once the AKS cluster is ready, you will see the output variables printed on the console.
 Get the cluter credentials with the following command:

 ```bash
 az aks get-credentials --resource-group rg-spokes-westus2 --name <kubernetes_cluster_name> --admin